stevenrai/4nlrecords/src/Pages/blog-post.2.md

 December 31, 2023

 For the first time in league history we have a back to back champion!
 Congrats to Muhammad on the accomplishment.
+The offseason starts today.